-Depending on the size and location of the fistula, you may have minor symptoms or significant problems with continence and hygiene.
+Depending on the fistula's size and location, you may have minor symptoms or significant problems with continence and hygiene.
 Signs and symptoms of a rectovaginal fistula may include:

 - Passage of gas, stool or pus from your vagina

 - Foul-smelling vaginal discharge

 - Recurrent vaginal or urinary tract infections

 - Irritation or pain in the vulva, vagina and the area between your vagina and anus (perineum)

 - Pain during sexual intercourse

 When to see a doctor

 See your doctor if you experience any signs or symptoms of a rectovaginal fistula.
 A fistula may be the first warning of a more serious problem, such as an infected, pus-filled area (abscess) or cancer.
 Identifying the cause of the fistula can help your doctor determine a treatment plan.